zentrocdot/ESRGAN_RRBD_CONVERTER/README.md

 # ESRGAN RRBG CONVERTER [![GitHub - ESRGAN](https://img.shields.io/badge/GitHub-ESRGAN-2ea44f)](https://github.com/xinntao/ESRGAN) [![GitHub  - RealEsrGAN](https://img.shields.io/badge/GitHub_-RealESRGAN-9933ff)](https://github.com/xinntao/Real-ESRGAN)

-> #### SHORT DESCRIPTION OF REPOSITORY
+#### SHORT DESCRIPTION OF the REPOSITORY

->
-> <p align="justify">Resources for converting of models from old ESRGAN
+<p align="justify">Resources for converting of models from old ESRGAN
-> to new ESRGAN architecture.
-Resources for converting RealESRGAN models
-> to new ESRGAN models.
-There is also a new converter for converting
-> new ESRGAN models to RealESRGAN models.
-Bonus material are the standalone
-> upscalers for ESRGAN and RealESRGAN.
-(The latter two are rudimentarily
+to new ESRGAN architecture.
+Resources for converting RealESRGAN models to new ESRGAN models.
+There is also a new converter for converting new ESRGAN models to RealESRGAN models.
+Bonus material are the standalone upscalers for ESRGAN and RealESRGAN.
+(The latter two are rudimentarily documented).</p>
-> documented).</p>

 ---